bleonardb3/Proof-of-Technology/DSX/Lab-2/README.md

 1. Create a DB2 Warehouse on Cloud service.
 1. Create a connection to the DB2 Warehouse on Cloud service
-1. Explore the Titanic dataset using seaborn.
+1. Explore the Titanic dataset using Seaborn.
 1. Conduct feature engineering for algorithm data.
 1. Declare a machine learning model.
 1. Setup the Pipeline for data transofms and training.